9.6 Water quality issues beyond the point of supply (updated 2025)

 Under the catchment-to-consumer tap preventive management framework promoted by these Guidelines, however, water quality should be managed up to the point of consumption, usually the customer tap, to account for water quality changes that may arise as a result of the internal plumbing arrangements on customer properties.
 This management may be achieved by liaison between the water supplier and the stakeholders listed above.

-Both microbial and chemical quality can deteriorate within buildings due to poor design and management of internal plumbing systems.
-While internal plumbing systems are largely outside of the control of water suppliers, incompatibility between the chemistry of drinking water as supplied and the quality and nature of internal plumbing and fittings can cause system-specific impacts, and it is reasonable to expect that water suppliers be aware of these issues.
-The two most common issues are:
+Both the microbial and chemical quality of drinking water can deteriorate within buildings due to poor design and management of internal plumbing systems.
+While internal plumbing systems are largely outside of the control of water suppliers (which can include water utilities, local councils or private water managers) and relevant health authorities and/or drinking water regulators, they should be aware of broader system-specific impacts such as:

-Other possible impacts include the following:
+Other possible impacts on water quality past the point of supply include the following:

 Role of building and site owners and managers and plumbing oversight agencies